Kumneger0/clispot_docs/src/content/docs/core/features.md

   * Automatic track progression

 * **Integration**
-  * MPRIS2 support for media key control (play/pause, next, previous)
+ - **MPRIS Support** (Linux only): Control playback using your system's media controls or other MPRIS clients.
+(Windows and macOS support coming soon)
   * Works with system media key shortcuts

 * **Caching**
   * Caches YouTube audio streams for played tracks so next time when you play same song it plays from cache.

 * **Lyrics Display**
   * View lyrics for the currently playing music.
-To enable this feature, install the `clispot-lyrics` tool globally from [https://github.com/Kumneger0/clispot-lyrics](https://github.com/Kumneger0/clispot-lyrics).
+To enable this feature, install the `clispot-lyrics` tool globally from our [github repository](https://github.com/Kumneger0/clispot-lyrics).
 Note that the downloaded binary might have a suffix indicating the OS and CPU architecture (e.g., `clispot-lyrics-linux-aarch64`).
 You must rename this binary to `clispot-lyrics` for clispot to correctly detect it.
 Once installed, clispot will automatically provide an option to open lyrics for the selected music.

-### MPRIS Integration
+### MPRIS Integration (Linux Only)

 clispot implements MPRIS2, allowing integration with:
 * Desktop environments that support media keys